xChiri/citizen-news/README.md

 CitizenNews
 ===========

-A Symfony project created on April 26, 2016, 1:40 pm.
+A web application developed using Symfony during a one month PHP training.